 - Twitter is a microblogging platform that limits posts (or “Tweets”) to a maximum of 140 characters.
 You can sign up here.

-- Pick a Handle (your name) that represents your project well, the shorter, the better.
+- Use your name as handle or choose one that represents your project, the shorter, the better.

-- Search Twitter for organizations similar to yours, follow them, and engage them (Re-tweet and like their posts and tag them in your posts that they might be interested in).
+- Search Twitter for relevant organizations, follow them, and engage them (re-tweet and like their posts and tag them in your posts that they might be interested in).

 - Twitter will give you suggestions based on the people you currently follow.
 Be sure to check those people out.

 - Conversations on Twitter are often grouped by hashtags such as #NationalDogDay, #Berlin, #NEHturns50.
-You should consider creating a hashtag around a new product, event, or exhibit to encourage the online community to give you feedback and comments.
+Consider creating a hashtag around a new product, event, or exhibit to encourage the online community to give you feedback and comments.
 You should advertise your hashtag in press releases, on Twitter, and at these events.

 - Studies have shown that social media posts with images or videos get three times more engagement than posts without images or videos.
 Always try to include rich media in your posts.

 - To protect yourself from any issues that might arise on Twitter, you should put this in your bio: Follow/RT ≠ endorsement.

 - Posting frequency can fluctuate a great deal, but it is a good idea to post unique Tweets once a day and retweet others around two to three times a day.

 - Twitter does a great job explaining how to get started here, if you have more questions.

 Be sure to follow NEH on Twitter: @NEHgov

-- Instagram is an app-based social media platform, which means in order to access and update your account, you must do so in the app via a phone or tablet and not on a computer.
-However, it is possible to monitor your account from a computer.
+- Instagram is an app-based social media platform that can be accessed on your phone or tablet, but not on a computer.
+(It is possible, however, to monitor your account and other accounts from a computer.)